Combat Rules

 • Full Coverage: A character wearing light armour, such as soft leather, furs, or padded material (excluding simple cloth) on all locations gains three global hit points

-Note: While wearing Light armour you are able to cast any Spell/Rite/Ceremony and the “CRUSH” damage effect only does one point of damage
+Note: While wearing Light armour you are able to cast any Rite or Ceremony and the Crush call only does one point of damage, the Rend call puts you to zero hit points and into the critical state.

 Medium Armour